by ProcureDeskLast Updated : Oct-07-2020

 If you have the shipping information available, you can use that information to trigger the email to the user.

 As we mentioned above, additional shipping and taxes cause issues with matching.
-If the invoice amount is more than the purchase order amount than the invoice needs to be approved/reviewed.
+If the invoice amount is more than the purchase order amount then the invoice needs to be approved/reviewed.

 When it comes to taxes, you can default the amount of tax you are liable to pay.